 In the intervening decades, I published two more books, was dropped by my publisher and accumulated a hard-drive of novels that several agents couldn’t sell.

-A new version of The Inheritors, rewritten for the 21st century, will be coming out in ebook and print in early 2024.
+A new version of The Inheritors, rewritten for the 21st century, was released on 1 January 2024.
+The sequel, The Archives Project, will be published in 2026, the second in a five-part series, The Survivor Covenant.

-To receive my newsletter, with the latest book news, blog updates, and my thoughts on books, writing, urban life, travel, solitude and other preoccupations, please sign up here.
+To receive my newsletter, with the latest book news and blog updates, please sign up here.

 Author photo © Julie Broadfoot (www.juliebee.co.uk)